jcaip/jcaip.github.io/log.md

 Really nwo i just need to focus on - some basic evaluation (nearest neighbors?) and then speeding it up as much as possible

+Came up with a realitvely shitty evaluation idea, but it was fast to implement.

+Basically i came up with 4 sentences with varying degree of simularity (sujbjectively), and then I'm just going to inspect the scores matrix manually.

+Also added in checkpointing, so now this is running forreal for at least a night.... wonder what's going to happen